 Migration is considered the rate-limiting process during healing, and therefore migration assays are a key part of investigating wound healing .

-The wound-healing assay is a convenient and economical method to investigate collective cell migration under different experimental conditions.
-As collective cell migration is linked to many physiological and pathological processes related to embryogenesis, wound repair and cancer metastasis, the wound healing assay is broadly applicable , .
-The assay can be used to investigate the effects the cell-matrix and cell-cell interaction on cell migration, and be combined with transfection to determine the effect of the expression of exogenous genes on the migration of individual cells , .
+The wound healing assay is a convenient and economical method to investigate collective cell migration under different experimental conditions.
+As collective cell migration is linked to many physiological and pathological processes related to embryogenesis, wound repair, and cancer metastasis, the wound healing assay is broadly applicable , .
+The assay can be used to investigate the effects of the cell-matrix and cell-cell interaction on cell migration and be combined with transfection to determine the effect of the expression of exogenous genes on the migration of individual cells , .

-A microfluidic wound-healing assay was developed by Wei et al. (2015) to investigate vascular smooth muscle cell migration.
+A microfluidic wound healing assay was developed by Wei et al. (2015) to investigate vascular smooth muscle cell (VSMC) migration.
 The migration of these cells after endothelial injury is an inherent factor in the progression of atherosclerosis and the complications associated with intimal hyperplasia .
-Both of these disease are a major cause of morbidity and mortality globally .
+Both of these diseases are a major cause of morbidity and mortality globally .
 Understanding the processes involved in this migration can provide potential targets for inhibition.
-This modified wound-healing assay is a closer representation of the microenvironment present in the vasculature.
-In the study microfluidic wound-healing assay using five types of VSMCs .
+This modified wound healing assay is a closer representation of the microenvironment present in the vasculature.
+In the study microfluidic wound healing assay uses five types of VSMCs .

 The wound healing assay can be used in the study of wound dressings.
 Alves et al. (2020) used the assay to investigate novel hydrogel blends as a potential wound dressing.
 The effect of the hydrogel on wound closure was assessed by incorporating it into the cell medium.
 The authors demonstrated that hydrogels could be used to improve the wound healing process by promoting fibroblast migration, adhesion, and proliferation .